 - serve Whipped Feta in a bowl as a dip for vegetable crudités (like this post!)

 - add Whipped Feta as part of Mediterranean mezze platter along with hummus and tzatziki

 - slather it on toast and top with anything, olives are my favorite

 - spread it as the cheese base on grilled flatbread or pita and add any toppings

-- drizzle Whipped Feta over vegetables like Crispy Smashed Potatoes, Roasted Butternut Squash, and whipped sweet potatoes
+- dollop Whipped Feta over vegetables like Crispy Smashed Potatoes, Roasted Butternut Squash, and whipped sweet potatoes

 - toss it with hot pasta and wilted bitter greens

 - Sieve to drain yogurt or feta.
 I have a set of three different sizes, and use the medium one to drain yogurt.
 (The larger one is great for sifting flours and straining stock).

 - Food processor.
 I have been using my small 4-cup Cuisinart FOR YEARS.
 I will only "upgrade" when this one falls apart because it still works like a dream, but most importantly, it's easy to clean and PUT AWAY.
 This 4-cup capacity is the right size for small jobs like dips and spreads.